CS2103JAN2017-W09-B1/main/docs/UserGuide.md

 > ### Commands
 > **Please note the following:**
-> * Commands words are case-sensitive, please follow the command summary.
+> * Command words are case-sensitive, please follow the command summary.
 > * Words with a colon `:` at the end are keywords.
 > * Items in `<Angle Brackets>` are parameters.
 > * Items with `...` after them can have multiple instances.